 After a most successful concert, it was felt that the fun fellowships should be furthered along.
 They were.
 And that conversations needed to be continued.
 They were… for over 4 hours, in a Musciale!
 But, dawn was almost up on the horizon and there was a long ride to Chicago ahead for these “Lads from Argentina” (as they have been afffectionately called by us Chandlers).

 Everyone lamented the quick passing of time and then made a promise …”To be continued!”
 All said they look forward to another Musicale.
 Another Salon.
 They’ll just have to start earlier.
 That’s how much music they all have in them!
-TKB, it is with much thanks for sharing that prayers are being offered up for continued success and for a third USA tour!
+TKB, it is with much thanks for sharing that prayers are being offered up for continued success and for another USA tour!
 Check them out online… on their website www.thekavanaghsband.com

 Back to about the SCHWARTZ BROTHERS BAND: “The Austin Film Festival” was one possible venue from what the movie camera folks were talking about.
 That was while they were filming SBB during that year of those Glenn & Den Together Again gigs (at the Beachland in Collinwood and also at Hoopples in Cleveland’s Flats).

 Gene Schwartz is the one to look to for answers to questions about all this filming and recording of Glenn Schwartz… or.. better yet ask Beachland owner Barber.
 And yes, one night two movie cameras at Beachland captured the entire night; with close-ups of dear Glenn (who didn’t mind at all).
 Now, you don’t have to take anyone’s word for what JOY there was in those gigs… wait until “the movie comes out”.
 Or you could ask those who were there… including CINDY BARBER (who was there every time the Schwartz Brothers Band played)… Or… you can check out those YOU TUBE posts put up by Glennites…

 Now about how far back the history goes in reference to these Glenn and Den Together Again gigs..